CSTA Committees - Call for Volunteers

 responses to issues and assists Executive Director and President

 in composing letters and communications in response to proposed

-legislation and state policies.
-The LOC informs members of
+legislation and state budget.
+The LOC informs members of pending

 and other social media venues.
 Volunteers needed: 6-10.

 Develops strategies for increasing the visibility of the